All posts

 You formed your LLC in Wyoming.
 You got your EIN.
 You opened a bank account.
 Now you need to file Form 5472, the annual information return the IRS requires from every foreign-owned single-member LLC.
 Miss it, and the penalty is $25,000 per form, per year.

-You search for "expat tax services" and find a dozen providers.
-Greenback Expat Tax Services, MyExpatTaxes, 1040 Abroad, Bright!Tax, H&R Block Expat, all targeting Americans abroad.
-But your situation is different: you are not a US citizen living overseas.
+So you search "expat tax services" and find Greenback, MyExpatTaxes, 1040 Abroad, Bright!Tax, H&R Block Expat -- all targeting Americans abroad.
+But you are not a US citizen living overseas.
 You are a non-US person who owns a US LLC.
-Most expat tax services were not built for you.
+Most of these services were not built for you.

 How do Greenback, 1040 Abroad, and MyExpatTaxes compare on price and coverage?